 Red Light Camera Exposed

-Cities and the private companies who run the cameras claim the photo enforcement equipment improve safety and reduce car accidents but independent research shows otherwise.
+Red light cameras are going up in Sacramento and cities throughout the country.
+Cities and the private companies who run the cameras claim the photo enforcement equipment improve safety and reduce car accidents, but independent research shows otherwise.
 The majority of studies done on the red-light camera program showed an average of a 27% increase in crashes and a 21% increase in injury crashes after the installation of red-light cameras.

 People Don’t Believe the Traffic Safety Claim